kitayama1234/TransformDF2Numpy/README.md

 - *Utilities of a fitted transformer instance.*
     - Transforming New DataFrame samely as DataFrame used for fitting.
+        - This helps avoiding data leakage when evaluating a machine learning model, and also helps incorporating the model into a system.
     - Access to variable information.
         - linking variable index and name
         - variable names (all, categorical, numerical)